 Jellyfin is an open-source media server software, just like Kodi, which is another principal competitor of Plex.
 Historically speaking, Jellyfin is the open-source fork of the Emby project.
 As specified, Emby is mainly open-source with some closed-source components.
 When Emby decided to transit into this quasi-open license, Jellyfin emerged as the full open-source counterpart of Emby.

 Jellyfin is available for almost all the major platforms including Windows, all the major Linux distros, and Mac.
-The installation process is slightly longer than some of the others, but it is fairly straight forward.
+The installation process is slightly longer than some of the others, but it is fairly straightforward.
 Once the software is installed and successfully set up, you will be eventually taken to the homepage of the media server.
 Jellyfin is fairly new and this makes the support for various servers a bit shallow.
 It also does not support many Network-attached storages or gaming consoles.

 Jellyfin allows you to modify the underlying CSS to give it the look that you want.
 This gives you additional control over the colors, layout, and widget size.
 The great thing is that this CSS modification works on both the web client and the Android application.
 Various useful resources are available freely on their homepage to facilitate these changes.

-There are certain shortcomings of Jellyfin that makes it somewhat incomplete at its current state.
+There are certain shortcomings of Jellyfin that make it somewhat incomplete at its current state.
 It does not support features like remote or local streaming, or hardware-accelerated transcoding.
 You also do not get a cloud synching facility out-of-the-box, unlike Emby.
 Putting everything together, Jellyfin is probably not the best media server for you if you want something that simply WORKS.
 That being said, Jellyfin is best for you if you prefer having control over the application.
 Jellyfin indeed gives you a lot of customization options.
 Moreover, it’s open-source and completely free.
 So that’s a win-win situation.

 - Fairly platform-independent